Aravind-Jalda/interview-prep/devops-general/README.md

 # 📚 Interview Prep Repository

 ## 📌 Objective
-This repository helps in preparing for DevOps interviews with simple and practical explanations.
+This repository helps in preparing for DevOps interviews with simple and practical explanations...

 ## ⚙️ DevOps Basics Section